-The difference is that the flour is chickpea flour, or besan.
-It makes all of the difference.
-Add some saffron, sugar, cardamom, cashews and maybe some dried or fresh fruit and you have something sent directly from the inner worlds, I am sure.
-AND it is made in under 10 minutes.
+The recipe is simple.
+Take some chickpea flour.
+Add some saffron, sugar, cardamom, cashews and maybe some dried or fresh fruit and you have something sent directly from heaven, I am sure.
+And it is made in under 10 minutes.
 True instant food.

-So far I have made this for dessert.
-It would also be great for breakfast.
-But I anticipate that I will find lots of uses for it, as it can form a replacement for egg custard in lots of recipes.
+This is a dessert, but it is also great for breakfast.
+It can form a replacement for egg custard in lots of recipes.
 Imagine it layered trifle like with fresh fruit.

 ingredients for each serve